Skip to main content

 Genetic testing cannot tell you if you will get Parkinson’s

-If you do test positive for a PD-linked mutation, it does not mean you will absolutely get Parkinson's.
-Conversely, if you test negative for a PD-linked mutation, you may still develop Parkinson's.
-Other mutations and factors such as aging and environmental causes also contribute to risk.
+If you do test positive for a PD-linked variation, it does not mean you will absolutely get Parkinson's.
+Conversely, if you test negative for a PD-linked variation, you may still develop Parkinson's.
+Other genetic variations and factors such as aging and environmental causes also contribute to risk.
 Our landmark study PPMI is working to better understand who does get Parkinson's and why.

 • Illustrated stack of books with a test tube.